SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/pre-populate-field.md

 }
 ```

-## How to override resolver ?
+## How to Override the Resolver?

-With such approach customer can redefine some of the prefill resolvers by specifying new service instance for same key.
-Also, in case customer decides they need to access some other object they can easily inject that into configuration.
+With this approach, you can redefine some of the prefill resolvers by specifying a new service instance for the same key.
+Also, in case you decide you need to access some other object, you can easily inject that in the configuration.

 config.ts